-- (B) analyze context to distinguish between the denotative and connotative meanings of words; and - (C) determine the meaning of foreign words or phrases used frequently in English such as caveat emptor, carte blanche, tête-à-tête, pas de deux, bon appétit, and quid pro quo. - (3) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--self-sustained reading.
+- (B) analyze context to distinguish between the denotative and connotative meanings of words; and - (C) determine the meaning of foreign words or phrases used frequently in English such as caveat emptor, carte blanche, tête-à-tête, pas de deux, bon appétit, and quid pro quo. - (3) Developing and sustaining foundational language skills: listening, speaking, reading, and writing-self-sustained reading.
 The student reads grade-appropriate texts independently.
-The student is expected to self-select text and read independently for a sustained period of time. - (4) Comprehension skills: listening, speaking, reading, writing, and thinking using multiple texts.
-The student uses metacognitive skills to both develop and deepen comprehension of increasingly complex texts.
-The student is expected to: - (A) establish purpose for reading assigned and self-selected texts; - (B) generate questions about text before, during, and after reading to deepen understanding and gain information; - (C) make, correct, or confirm predictions using text features, characteristics of genre, and structures; - (D) create mental images to deepen understanding; - (E) make connections to personal experiences, ideas in other texts, and society; - (F) make inferences and use evidence to support understanding; - (G) evaluate details read to determine key ideas; - (H) synthesize information to create new understanding; and - (I) monitor comprehension and make adjustments such as re-reading, using background knowledge, asking questions, and annotating when understanding breaks down. - (5) Response skills: listening, speaking, reading, writing, and thinking using multiple texts.
+The student is expected to self-select text and read independently for a sustained period of time. - (4) Comprehension skills: listening, speaking, reading, and writing using multiple texts.
+The student uses metacognitive skills to comprehend text with increasing depth and complexity.
+The student is expected to: - (A) establish purpose for reading assigned and self-selected texts; - (B) generate questions about text before, during, and after reading to deepen understanding and gain information; - (C) make, correct, or confirm predictions using text features, characteristics of genre, and structures; - (D) create mental images to deepen understanding; - (E) make connections to personal experiences, ideas in other texts, and society; - (F) make inferences and use evidence to support understanding; - (G) evaluate details read to determine key ideas; - (H) synthesize information to create new understanding; and - (I) monitor comprehension and make adjustments such as re-reading, using background knowledge, asking questions, and annotating when understanding breaks down. - (5) Response skills: listening, speaking, reading, and writing using multiple texts.
 The student responds to an increasingly challenging variety of sources that are read, heard, or viewed.
-The student is expected to: - (A) describe personal connections to a variety of sources, including self-selected texts; - (B) write responses that demonstrate understanding of texts, including comparing texts within and across genres; - (C) use text evidence to support an appropriate response; - (D) paraphrase and summarize texts in ways that maintain meaning and logical order; - (E) interact with sources in meaningful ways such as notetaking, annotating, freewriting, or illustrating: - (F) respond using acquired content and academic vocabulary as appropriate; - (G) discuss and write about the explicit or implicit meanings of text; - (H) respond orally or in writing with appropriate register, vocabulary, tone, and voice; - (I) reflect on and adjust responses as new evidence is presented; and - (J) defend or challenge authors' claims using relevant text evidence. - (6) Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--literary elements.
+The student is expected to: - (A) describe personal connections to a variety of sources, including self-selected texts; - (B) write a response with accurate and relevant text evidence and commentary to compare texts within and across genres; - (C) use text evidence to support an appropriate response; - (D) paraphrase and summarize texts in ways that maintain meaning and logical order; - (E) interact with sources in meaningful ways such as notetaking, annotating, freewriting, or illustrating: - (F) respond using acquired content and academic vocabulary as appropriate; - (G) discuss and write about the explicit or implicit meanings of text; - (H) respond orally or in writing with appropriate register, vocabulary, tone, and voice; - (I) reflect on and adjust responses as new evidence is presented; and - (J) defend or challenge authors' claims using relevant text evidence. - Multiple genres: listening, speaking, reading, and writing using multiple texts--literary elements.
 The student recognizes and analyzes literary elements within and across increasingly complex traditional, contemporary, classical, and diverse literary texts.
-The student is expected to:
+The student is expected to: - (A) analyze relationships among thematic development, characterization, point of view, significance of setting, and plot in a variety of literary texts;